Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Emergency: Call 000

-- Medicines: Keep scripts, dose lists and allergies written down, not only stored on your phone
+- Medicines: Keep scripts, dose lists and allergies written down, not just on your phone

-- Rural delays: Ambulance response may take longer than in metro areas
+- Rural delays: Ambulance response may be slower than in metro areas

-If you use insulin, CPAP, heart medication, blood thinners or oxygen support, never let yourself arrive at a free rest area with just one dose left or an almost-flat battery.
-Build medical margin into every travel day.
+If you use insulin, CPAP, heart medication, blood thinners or oxygen support, never arrive at a free rest area with only one dose left or an almost-flat battery.
+Build a safety margin into every travel day.

 9. How to get there